iwanders/histogram_text_matcher/README.md

 # histogram_text_matcher

-A crate to perform histogram-based OCR on images.
+A crate to perform (blisteringly fast) histogram-based OCR on images.
 It was written to recognize text in a particular game, but it should be applicable in any scenario where the appearance of characters is independent of their position and the letters are an unique color that can be transformed into a histogram[^1].

+Some variation of the fonts can technically be handled by introducing more glyphs into the glyph set as the glyph set can contain multiple entries for one letter and a glyph can comprise two letters.

 This readme is mostly for myself such that I can figure out how to use this a few years from now.